🧬

 Origin and historical development

-The Russian Black Terrier, often referred to as the 'Stalin's Dog', was developed in the mid-20th century by the Red Star Kennel, a state-run facility near Moscow.
-The primary objective was to create a versatile, robust, and highly trainable working dog capable of performing guard and patrol duties in the harsh climatic conditions of the Soviet Union.
-The breed was engineered by crossing several established breeds, including the Giant Schnauzer, Airedale Terrier, Rottweiler, and Newfoundland.
-This deliberate hybridization resulted in a dog with the intelligence of a terrier, the strength of a molosser, and the endurance of a working guardian.
-Following the strict champion rules established by the Soviet military, the breeding program focused on temperament, physical resilience, and an unwavering loyalty to the handler.
+The Russian Black Terrier, often referred to as the 'Stalin's Dog,' was developed in the mid-20th century by the Red Star Kennel, a state-run facility in the Soviet Union.
+The primary objective was to create a robust, weather-resistant, and highly trainable working dog capable of guarding and patrolling in the harsh climates of the USSR.
+The breed was synthesized through the careful crossing of several breeds, including the Giant Schnauzer, Airedale Terrier, Rottweiler, and Newfoundland.
+This deliberate selection process ensured that the resulting dogs possessed the intelligence and drive of the terrier group combined with the size and protective instincts of the molosser types.

 FCI Standard & Characteristics